N7IFC/RPi_Antenna_Driver/RPiAntDrv Users Guide.md

 **4.4.** Raise and Lower Buttons - Used to manually control the antenna.

 **4.5.** Preset Button - Once a Preset Selection has been made, pressing this button will automatically drive the antenna to the preset position.
-The antenna will drive at full speed until nearing the preset where it will then slowly attain the preset.
+The antenna will drive at full speed until nearing the preset where it will then slow and attain the preset.

 **4.6.** Motor Speed - This sliding control is used to vary antenna tuning speed 1 - 100% speed.